Multai: Geography

+Multai is located at 21.77°N 78.25°E. It has an average elevation of 749 metres (2457 feet).

+Two major rivers originate from Multai – Tapti and Wardha, the latter originating near Multai.

 Boundaries

 Multai is bounded on the north by town Amla, on the south by Amravati district of Maharashtra, on the east by Chhindwara District and on the west by the District Betul.
 The southern boundary of the city runs almost along the southern foothills of the Melghat range, but excludes Hatti Ghat and Chikaldara hills in Amravati district.